Summer Travel Essentials for Packing Light

-Due to the fact the sun’s rays are only getting more harmless, it’s essential to pack sunscreen or buy it upon arrival.
-As I pack for carry on luggage, I usually buy my sunscreen when I arrive at my destination, however, keep in mind, at some destinations it can be expensive.
-However, my facial sunscreen I pack with me.
+Due to the fact the sun’s rays are only getting more harmful, it’s essential to pack sunscreen or buy it upon arrival.
+As I pack for carry on luggage, I buy my body sunscreen in the country I travel and pack my face stick sunscreen with me.
+Keep in mind, at some destinations (like Southeast Asia) it can be expensive.

-I have two favorite facial sunscreens which I can easily pack in my purse : Peter Thomas Roth’s SPF 30 Brush-on Powder and Coppertone Sport Stick SPF 55, which is great to take on the go.
+I have two favorite facial sunscreens: Peter Thomas Roth’s SPF 30 Brush-on Powder and Coppertone Sport Stick SPF 55.
+Both are great on the go.
 Sprays allow for greater coverage and easier application than creams.
 However, if you want to feel protected, creams are usually the way to go.

 Tip: Reapply your sunscreen every two hours.

 When I really want to travel light, I follow a two foot wear rule: I only take two types of footwear…. jogging shoes and flip-flops.
 However, if I want to be fashionable because I know I’m hitting an urban or nightlife scene, I’ll make it a three footwear rule and throw in my best pair of fashion shoes or sandals.
 The only time you’ll need more than that is if you’re a fashion Instagrammer!

 They fit every athletic occasion and can take the long haul.